Golf With ASGA

 ASGA Championship golf is played on Monday, Thursday, and Saturday at The Villages Championship courses, with the exception of the 18 holes Saturday group, which plays outside the Villages from November 1st to May 1st.
 The Championship Priority groups normally play a Quota point system.
 Each player contributes $3.00 for around.
 Prizes are awarded to players who score the highest number of points over their Quota, and also for players hitting closest to the pin on par 3’s USGA rules are the basis for all of the Chapter’s golf.

 From May to October we also have a Nine and Dine at Cane Garden Country Club.
-This is a fun and friendly social golf event.
+From November through April we offer a Nine and Dine at various country clubs on the first and third Fridays of each month.
+These are fun and friendly social golf events.

 Championship Golf Quota Points